 Reporting the crime is the most important thing you can do.
 If more people report bashings and even verbal abuse, the authorites will be forced to notice and take the initiative in finally putting to stop anti-gay violence.

-*Commentary and Analysis to come from Zoë Collins (She/Her)*
+*Commentary and analysis to come*